fadden/CiderPress2/cp2/Manual-cp2.md

 If an unreadable or unwritable sector is encountered, a warning will be printed on stdout, but the process will continue to completion.

+When operating on partitions within a multi-partition image, the `extract-partition` and `replace-partition` operations may be convenient.

 Options: (none)

 Examples: